Purpose of ODP

 WHAT IS THE FORMAT OF A TYPICAL ODP TRYOUT IN LOUISIANA?

 At the completion of the tryouts, a list of players selected is drawn up and given to the LSA Technical Director.
 This list will be published on the ODP Page of the LSA website as the State ODP Pools.
+Generally, invitations for selection are 7days post event.
+However, with the recent opening of "return to play" and the schedule congestion, the invitation process requires adjustment.
+Details are forthcoming to registered players.
+Again, all players must register for tryouts to be considered for ODP selection.

 HOW LONG ARE THE TRYOUTS?